-Making your own biscuits is one of the most satisfying baking projects around.
+Making your own biscuits is one of the most satisfying baking projects around, and downright easy.
 If you are a baker who hails from the South, you already know this.
 If you are a Northerner, you might only think of canned refrigerated dough biscuits when it comes to baking them at home.
 And those canned biscuits are delicious – I‘m a fan.
-But making them from scratch – wow, some real dividends to be had.
+But making old-fashioned buttermilk biscuits from scratch – wow, some real dividends to be had.

 Old-Fashioned Buttermilk Biscuits: Homemade light and flaky biscuits are so easy to make, and you can make the dough ahead of time!Tweet This